jtsampson/notes/java/java-8-features.md

 // Reference to a constructor (it can be inferred, but if you want to spe Set<Person> rosterSet = transferElements(roster, HashSet::new);
-// The compiler infers hashset in this inance, if you want to specify you can do...
+// The compiler infers hashset in this instance, if you want to specify you can do...
         Set<Fruit> fruitSet = transferElements(basket, HashSet<Fruit>::new);
 ```